Hiawatha Collegiate High School

 Discipline Policy

 Discipline is closely aligned with the school’s promotion, prevention, & intervention efforts.
-They know from extensive data that scholars don’t follow the rules as much as they follow relationships.
+Hiawatha Academies knows from extensive data that scholars don’t follow the rules as much as they follow relationships.
 Minor Behaviors are low-level disruptions that might not significantly impact the learning environment but still warrant attention.
-They address such behaviors proactively through strategies, Social Emotional Learning interventions, & restorative practices.
+The school addressed such behaviors proactively through strategies, Social Emotional Learning (SEL) interventions, & restorative practices.
 Major Behaviors are more significant disruptions that have a noticeable impact & may require intensified interventions.
 With an equity lens, the school considers underlying factors like social-emotional needs.

 Suspension is an option only after all other interventions are exhausted.
-Hiawatha prioritizes alternative solutions to maintain students’ engagement and connection.
-By using restorative practices, Social Emotional Learning Interventions, & supportive interventions, their intention is to address behavioral issues & prevent the necessity for suspension
+Hiawatha prioritizes alternative solutions to maintain students’ engagement & connection.
+By using restorative practices, Social Emotional Learning Interventions, & supportive interventions, their intention is to address behavioral issues & prevent the necessity for suspension.

 Bullying Prevention Policy